canonical/k8s-snap/docs/src/charm/howto/upgrade-patch.md

 Keeping up-to-date ensures you have the latest bug-fixes and security patches for smooth operation of your cluster.

-New minor versions of Kubernetes are set to release three times per year.
+Kubernetes releases patch versions approximately every month.
+These updates focus on making minor improvements without introducing new features.
 You can check the latest release version on the Kubernetes release page on GitHub.

 ```{note} Kubernetes will not automatically handle patch
 releases.
 The cluster will not perform an unattended automatic